tylorhess/ImageSequenceScroller/README.md

 1) A PSD file for creating your own custom grid overlay pattern
 2) An Adobe Fireworks batch script for batch optimizing your own image sequence

+Created by Gary Hepting and the Dev Team at Emerge Interactive [http://emergeinteractive.com/].
+View the live demo at [http://emergeinteractive.com/demos/javascript-video-scrubber/].
+As seen on NikeResponsibility.com